Jim Dunnam: Political career

 One of just two Democrats to defeat a Republican incumbent in the 1996 elections, Dunnam arrived in Austin marked for potential advancement.
 At the end of his first session, he had reversed budget cuts to a local college that occurred two years before.
 At the end of his second session, he was noted as a "comer" and potential top legislator.
 He fulfilled that prediction in the next session.
 At the end of the 2001 legislative session, Dunnam was hailed by Texas Monthly as one of Texas's ten best legislators because his "success in the House rested on talent rather than title and [he] could do what [he was] big enough to do.
 Though he lacked a chairmanship or even a seat on a powerful committee, Jim Dunnam was big enough to pass two of the session's biggest and best bills: charter-school reform and tougher restrictions on open containers of alcohol in cars."
 His other legislative concerns included public schools, economic development, affordable health care, the Bosque River, higher education, and evaluation and re-authorization of the State Bar of Texas and the State Board of Law Examiners.

-Dunnam was elected as the leader of the House Democratic Caucus from 2003-2011.
+Dunnam was elected as the leader of the House Democratic Caucus from 2003 to 2011.
 As the first leader of a Democratic minority since Reconstruction, Dunnam was charged with shepherding a demoralized caucus through a "highly partisan House."
 Even observers who disagreed with his tactics continued to recognize his abilities as a legislator.
 "In mastery of the legislative arts," Texas Monthly noted in moving Dunnam from the best to worst list, he "has few peers and fewer superiors."